jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
-A PTE with valid bit `1` corresopnds to what kind of page?
+A PTE with valid bit `1` corresponds to what kind of page?
 Back: A cached page.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754255440632-->